Authorization policies

 Logic languages are well suited for authorization policies, because they can represent complex relations between elements (like roles, groups, hierarchies) concisely, and efficiently explore and combine multiple rules.

-for an expiration date.
-If one or more checks fail, the request is denied - allow/deny policies: a list of policies that are tried in sequence until one of them matches.
-If it is an allow policy, the request is accepted, while if it is a deny policy (or none matched), the request is denied.
-Example:
+• allow/deny policies: a list of policies that are tried in sequence until one of them matches.
+If it is an allow policy, the request is accepted, while if it is a deny policy the request is denied.
+If no policy matches, the request is also denied.
+Example: allow if resource($res), operation($op), right($res, $op).

 First code example